neontribe/www/src/data/blog/v-vvv-e-eee.md

 author_twitter: null
 ---

 Every sprint, Neontribe’s developers are faced with a stack of work, in an order.
-Every sprint, we start with work from the top of the stack, and carry on for as long as we have planned
+Every sprint, we start with work from the top of the stack, and carry on until the sprint finishes.

 We order this stack using Vs and Es; rough of the Value and Effort of a piece of work.
 Normally, these pieces of work at least start as user stories; value we are delivering to a user of the software we’re creating.
 Every piece of work will start with one to three Vs and one to three Es.